AvAarsNS/KataTicTacToe/NOTES.md

 ## Second pomodoro
 First, we want to test the second UAT, so we have a complete story Then, we want to be able to detect horizontal lines, followed by diagonals

+✴ UAT Scenario 2

+We want to detect horizontal wins:
+- One X in first row: no win
+- Three Xes in first row: win!
+- Three Xes in second row: win!
+- Three O's in third row: win!

+We want to detect diagonal wins:
+- ↘ X: win
+- ↗ O: win